gcallah/BookReviews/goodspeed.md

 doubt there is a single intelligent advocate of ABC, mania theory, forest fire theory, creative destruction theory, or Keynesian theory, who would regard *that* particular recession as due to anything other than the pandemic and the policies adopted in response to it.
-It is as though G is trying to refute a theory that holds that the worst forest fires are often due to inadequate brush management by citing that one time a volcano erupted and set massive amounts of forest ablaze.
+It is as though Goodspeed is trying to refute a theory that holds that the worst forest fires are often due to inadequate brush management by citing that one time a volcano erupted and set massive amounts of forest ablaze.